VictorWesterlund/labylib/README.md

 cape_vis.update("show")
 ```

-### To append form data to the request body of an instance:
+### Append form data to the request body of an instance:

 **For `x-www-form-urlencoded` requests:** Append form data with the `addEncodedFormData(key,value)` method:
 ```python3